A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

 \secput{related}{Related Work}

 Researchers have observed the problems of scaling task parallel programs due to work inflation, and proposed various mechanisms and scheduling policies to mitigate the effect~\cite{GuoZhCa10,ChenHuGu11,LifflanderKrKa14,OlivierPoWh12, ChenGuHu12,OlivierDeSuSc12,MuddukrishnaJoVl13,SimhadriBlFi14,DrebesHeDr14, DrebesPoHe16,MajoGr17}.
-None of the proposed platforms achieve all t desired goals, however.
+None of the proposed platforms achieve all the desired goals, however.
 In particular, none of them focuses on achieving work efficiency nor provides provably efficient time bound.

 One common approach is to utilize some kind of work-stealing hierarchy, where the scheduler employs a centralized shared queue among workers within a socket so as to load balance across sockets.
 Work described by~\cite{ChenHuGu11, OlivierDeSuSc12, OlivierPoWh12, ChenGuHu12, ChenGuGu14, DrebesHeDr14, DrebesPoHe16} take such an approach.
 In order to aid load balancing across sockets, work described by~\cite{ChenHuGu11, ChenGuHu12, ChenGuGu14} also propose heuristics to perform the initial partitioning of the work so that work distributed to different sockets can be somewhat balanced to begin with.
 It's not clear the scheduler proposed by these prior work provide the same theoretical guarantees as the classic work stealing.
-Moreover, if the initial partitioning was not done in a load-balanced way, the performance will likely degrade, since load balancing among sockets require more centralized control.
+Moreover, if the initial partitioning was not done in a load-balanced way, the performance may degrade, since load balancing among sockets require more centralized control.
 In contrast, our work still utilizes randomized work stealing and provides sound guarantees.
-As demonstrated in \secref{eval}, even for benchmarks such as \texttt{lu} or \texttt{strassen} that do not have a well-defined initial partitioning, our platform still works well.

 Besides having a hierarchy for work stealing, prior work~\cite{DrebesHeDr14, DrebesPoHe16} also explored the notion of work pushing, but the key distinction between these work and ours is that, \NUMAWS performs work pushing in a work-efficient way.
-Without judicious selection of when to performing work pushing, the scheduler could incur pushing overhead that ends up in the work term, causing the parallel overhead ($\work$/$\serial$) to increase.
-Moreover, one would not be able to amortize the cost of pushing against successful steals, and thus end up with a less efficient scheduler.
-Finally, their work also require a particular kind of programming model where the programmer is required to annotate the input and output of data of every task.
+Without judicious selection of when to performing work pushing, the scheduler can incur high pushing overhead on the work term, causing the parallel overhead ($\work$/$\serial$) to increase.